 Dental Hygiene Programs in Colorado

 Dental Hygiene programs are competitive entry programs.
-And many have annual application dates and very specific course sequences.
+Most have annual application dates and very specific course sequences.
 Be sure that you are taking the correct courses for your target program.

 What to Do Now